Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Discussion

 where we highlighted the leading dependence of the second term on the cone-angle.
 In what follows, we will neglect the additional weak logarithmic dependence on $L$ in $\mathcal{L}_c$.
 This illustrates a distinctive jump in jet $v_2$ at fixed $\pT$ and as a function of $R$ arising from the coherence physics encoded in the full quenching factor.
 Other sub-leading contributions to the $R$-dependence are not discussed further here (see the comment in Sec.~\ref{sec:analytics-R-RAA}).

 Note also that in the ``coherent regime'', i.e. for $R \leq \theta_c$, we uncover a simple relation between jet quenching and the azimuthal asymmetry,

 expected to hold for modest path-length differences equivalent to small eccentricity.
-Assuming a relatively central collision for which $R_{AA}\sim 0.6$ and $e\sim 0.2$ \cite{Eyyubova:2021ngi}, the above pocket formula predicts the estimated value $v_2\sim 0.05 $ which is in the ballpark of the experimental data.
+Assuming a relatively central collision, 20-30\%, for which $e\sim 0.2$ \cite{Eyyubova:2021ngi}, with a charged hadron $R_{AA}\sim 0.6$ around $p_T\approx 40$ GeV~\cite{CMS:2016xef} the above pocket formula predicts the estimated value $v_2\sim 0.05$, which is in the ballpark of the experimental data~\cite{CMS:2017xgk}.
 Note that this correspondence is exact in our model study, where we neglected expansion effects and employed the ``soft'' approximation.
 It should nevertheless hold under general assumptions as long as the ``bare'' quenching factor scales with $L$, i.e. $\ln \Qbare \propto L$.
 Finally, it is worth pointing out that the azimuthal asymmetry is a small $v_2/e \sim \mathcal{O}(\alpha_s)$ effect, in contrast to the overall jet suppression factor $\raa \sim \mathcal{O}(1)$.

 The sensitivity to the critical angle $\theta_c$ is a direct consequence of coherence physics and therefore, a concrete prediction of our calculation.
 For example, instead of the coherent phase-space, if we assume that all emissions created in the medium, i.e. with $\tform < L$, fully contribute to jet quenching, we arrive at a collimator function with the phase-space $\PSincoh(\pT,R) = \frac{\bar \alpha}{2}\ln^2(\frac12 \pT R^2 L)$ \cite{Mehtar-Tani:2017web}, again for large enough $\pT$ so that the argument of the log is positive.
 In this case, there is a similar logarithmic enhancement of jet $v_2$ since $\delta \PSincoh = \frac{\bar \alpha}{L} \ln(\frac12 \pT R^2 L)$.
 However, this contribution is expected to appear for all $R$, leading to a much weaker relative $R$-dependence.